datocms/new-website/pages/legal/docs/terms.md

 of age or older; (ii) you have full legal authority to be bound as a Customer to this Agreement; (iii) you have read and understood this Agreement.
-If you do not fulfill the age requirements and/or if you do not have the legal authority to bind the Customer on whose behalf you are signing this agreement, you cannot use dato and therefore, please, do not click “accept”.
+If you do not fulfill the age requirements and/or if you do not have the legal authority to bind the Customer on whose behalf you are signing this agreement, you cannot use DatoCMS and therefore, please, do not click “accept”.

 ### 1. Definitions and services